samuraime/mac-wifi-alias/README.md

 ## Use cases:

-  - Switch network with the same SSID
+  - Switch networks with the same SSID
-  - Switch network quickly in CLI
+  - Connect to network quickly in CLI

 ## Install